BSIR Nurses & Radiographers Committee

 Committee Member - Claire Maxim

 After leaving my native Yorkshire in 1991 I qualified from the University of Derby in 1994, and spent my first 3 years working in Derby.
-I then made the move to Leicester where I have now been for the past 25 years.
-The majority of those years have been spent in IR, and I am now the Clinical Lead Supt at University Hospitals of Leicester.
+I then made the move to Leicester where I have now been for the past 2 years.
+The majority of those years have been spent in IR, and 9 years the Clinical Lead Supt at University Hospitals of Leicester.
 This covers Leicester Royal Infirmary, Leicester General Hospital and The Glenfield Hospital.
-We are a large team – over 50- and perform a wide range of interventions and vascular access.
+We are a large team – over 60- and perform a wide range of interventions and vascular access.
 We have extended roles in barium swallows.
 HSG, change of nephrostomy, vascular access and are planning much more.

 I have always had a passion for IR ,and take every opportunity to promote the amazing work we all do.
 I think we are very much overlooked and undersell ourselves, so it is really important to showcase our work.